-This 2004 cartoon refers to some of the elements that make up New Zealand's constitution using symbols such as a crown (the monarchy) and a tīpare or headband (Māori and the Treaty of Waitangi).
+Prime Minister Helen Clark and United Future Party leader Peter Dunne survey some of the elements that make up New Zealand's constitution in this 2004 cartoon.
+The symbols include a crown (the monarchy) and a tīpare or headband (Māori and the Treaty of Waitangi).
 The cap with a silver fern on the front is perhaps intended to represent New Zealand in a general fashion through a sporting motif.
-The fact the constitution is portrayed as a dark, cobweb-filled room suggests it is not a topic much thought about by the average New Zealander.
+The fact the constitution is housed in a dark, cobweb-filled room suggests it is not a topic much thought about by the average New Zealander.

 Te whakamahi i tēnei tūemi